duneanalytics/docs/docs/api/index.md

 ### API Quickstart Guides

+!!!note
+    The quickstart and community SDKs currently only contains endpoints under [Executing Queries](../api-reference/execute-queries) and [Getting Results](../api-reference/get-results).
+We will be adding info regarding newer endpoints under [Editing Queries](../api-reference/edit-queries) soon.

 Get started with our API in a few lines of code using these quick start guides:

 <div class="cards grid" markdown>